Lou-Cipher/nSide/README.txt

       Prevented reading from and writing to non-existent PRG RAM.
 This bug prevented Bionic Commando from booting.
-      Added tracking of the last CHR bank used, so that the legacy PRG RAM disable bit and 256 KB PRG bank bit will dynamically switch as the PPU renders.
+      Added tracking of the last CHR bank used, so that the legacy PRG RAM disable bit and 256 KiB PRG bank bit will dynamically switch as the PPU renders.
 Can be used for software IRQs but will catastrophically crash the game if misused.
     TxROM (MMC3)